EvolEcolGroup/data_paper_genetic_pipeline/README.md

 **Running the script**

-The script shoul be submitted within the folder containing the BAM file.
+The script should be submitted within the folder containing the BAM file.
 ```bash
 bash filter_modern_bams.sh
 ```

 ## Modern and ancient samples

-After VCF files were generated for both moderna dn ancient samples, they can be merged to create a final dataset
+After VCF files have been generated for both modern adn ancient samples, they can be merged into a final dataset

 1. Merging VCF files.
 2. Filtering final dataset.